Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

 - For that you can download the latest manta binary from the Releases page.
 - Then use polkadot-launch to launch a `calamari-local` or `calamari-dev` network for testing.
 - You will also need to launch a `rococo-local` relay chain using the latest release of Polkadot.
+- Here's a reference polkadot-launch config for [calamari-dev](#Example-Polkadot-Launch-Config).
 - Please let us know if there's a specific branch of your codebase that we should test with.

 ## XCM Integration on Rococo